ietf-rats-wg/eat/draft-ietf-rats-eat.md

 downstream consumers of a nested EAT should provide a nonce unique to the EAT they are consuming.

-## DEB Security Considerations
+## Detached EAT Bundle Security Considerations

-A DEB (detached EAT bundle) is composed of a nested full token appended to an unsigned claims set as per {{DEB}} .
+A detached EAT bundle is composed of a nested full token appended to an unsigned claims set as per {{DEB}} .
 The attached claims set is vulnerable to modification in transit.
 Although the nested token does contain digests corresponding to the unsigned claims set (as a submodule), these digests themselves should be protected